apache/spark/docs/sql-programming-guide.md

     - The configuration `spark.sql.decimalOperations.allowPrecisionLoss` has been introduced.
 It defaults to `true`, which means the new behavior described here; if set to `false`, Spark uses previous rules, ie. it doesn't adjust the needed scale to represent the values and it returns NULL if an exact representation of the value is not possible.
   - In PySpark, `df.replace` does not allow to omit `value` when `to_replace` is not a dictionary.
 Previously, `value` could be omitted in the other cases and had `None` by default, which is counterintuitive and error prone.

- - Since Spark 2.3, writing an empty dataframe (a dataframe with 0 partitions) in parquet or orc format, creates a format specific metadata only file.
-In prior versions the metadata only file was not created.
-As a result, subsequent attempt to read from this directory fails with AnalysisException while inferring schema of the file.
-For example : df.write.format("parquet").save("outDir") followed by df.read.format("parquet").load("outDir") results in AnalysisException in prior versions.
+ - Since Spark 2.3, writing an empty dataframe to a directory launches at least one write task, even if physically the dataframe has no partition.
+This introduces a small behavior change that for self-describing file formats like Parquet and Orc, Spark creates a metadata-only file in the target directory when writing an empty dataframe, so that schema inference can still work if users read that directory later.
+The new behavior is more reasonable and more consistent regarding writing empty dataframe.

 ## Upgrading From Spark SQL 2.1 to 2.2